personalrobotics/EyeRecTooPupil/README.md

 Once you’ve finished the above, you just need to add the locations of your openCV and libjpeg-turbo to your $LD_LIBRARY_PATH environment variable.
-You also need to run the built EyeRecToo executable with **sudo** so libusb can actually read the USB device names- otherwise, things won’t work
+You also need to run the built EyeRecToo executable with **sudo** so libusb can actually read the USB device names- otherwise, things won’t work.

+Also, you might see two entries for each Pupil Camera (so 6 total).
+Don’t freak over this.
+One of the two entries uses GStreamer, and will probably crash.
+The other one is using the UVC Engine.
+Pick that one.

 *Both Release and Debug versions are functional although the latter may run at a low sampling rates.*